A topic from the subject of Biochemistry in Chemistry.

 2. Colloidal stability: Zeta potential measurements can be used to assess the stability of colloidal suspensions.
 Colloidal suspensions with high absolute values of zeta potential are electrostatically stabilized and are less likely to coagulate or flocculate.

-3. Adsorption and aggregation: Zeta potential measurements can be used to study the adsorption of small ions, surfactants, and polymers onto colloidal and microparticle surface, and the aggregation of colloid microparticles.
+3. Adsorption and aggregation: Zeta potential measurements can be used to study the adsorption of small ions, surfactants, and polymers onto colloidal and microparticle surfaces, and the aggregation of colloid microparticles.

 4. Particle sizing: LDA can be used for hydrodynamic size measurement of larger colloidal and micrometer-scale microparticles and to determine their size distribution.

-5. Velocity profile: LDA can be used to measure velocity profile in microfluidic devices.
+5. Velocity profile: LDA can be used to measure velocity profiles in microfluidic devices.

 Conclusion: